msolli/proletarian/README.md

 {:retries 4
  :delays [2000 10000]}
 ```
 This will retry four times.
-The first time after 2 seconds, and the last
+The first time after 2 seconds, the second after 10
+seconds, the third after another 10 seconds, and the fourth after yet another
-three times after 10 seconds.
+10 seconds.

+### Failed Jobs

+When there are no more retries for a job, it is moved to the archive table with
+the status set to `:failure`.
+The function given as the `:failed-job-fn` is
+then called with the job data and the caught exception.

+Implement this function if you want to take action when jobs fail.
+It could
+for example mean logging with an elevated level to make sure it is noticed by
+your monitoring, or setting some entity's state to `:failed` in your domain.

 ### Shutdown and Interrupts